III. The Truths Concerning God’s Work of Judgment in the Last Days

 Relevant Words of God:

-The “judgment” in the words previously spoken—judgment will begin at the house of God—refers to the judgment God passes today on those who come before His throne in the last days.
-Perhaps there are those who believe in such supernatural imaginings as that, when the last days have arrived, God will erect a big table in the heavens, upon which a white tablecloth will be spread, and then, sitting upon a great throne with all men kneeling on the ground, He will reveal the sins of each man and thereby determine whether they are to ascend to heaven or be sent down to the lake of fire and brimstone.
-No matter what the imaginings of man, the substance of God’s work cannot be altered.
-The imaginings of man are nothing but the constructs of man’s thoughts and come from the brain of man, summed up and pieced together from what man has seen and heard.
-Therefore I say, however brilliant the images conceived, they are still no more than a drawing and are not able to substitute for the plan of God’s work.
-After all, man has been corrupted by Satan, so how can he then fathom the thoughts of God?
-Man conceives the work of judgment by God to be particularly fantastic.
-He believes that since it is God Himself doing the work of judgment, then it must be of the most tremendous scale and incomprehensible to mortals, and it must resound through the heavens and shake the earth; otherwise how could it be the work of judgment by God?
+In the judgment beginning at the house of God spoken of in times past, the “judgment” of these words refers to the judgment that God today passes on those who come before His throne in the last days.
+There are, perhaps, those who believe in such supernatural imaginings as that, when the last days have arrived, God will erect a big table in the heavens, upon which a white tablecloth will be spread, and then, sitting upon a great throne with all men kneeling on the ground, He will reveal the sins of each man and thereby determine whether they are to ascend to heaven or be sent down to the lake of fire and brimstone.
+No matter what man imagines, it cannot alter the substance of God’s work.
+The imaginings of man are nothing but the constructs of man’s thoughts; they come from the brain of man, summed up and pieced together from what man has seen and heard.
+Therefore I say, however brilliant the images conceived, they are but depictions, and are incapable of substituting the plan of God’s work.
+Man, after all, has been corrupted by Satan, so how could he fathom the thoughts of God?
+Man conceives God’s work of judgment as something fantastic.
+He believes that since it is God Himself who does the work of judgment, then this work must be of the most tremendous scale, and incomprehensible to mortals, and must resound throughout the heavens and shake the earth; if not, how could it be the work of judgment by God?
 He believes that, as this is the work of judgment, then God must be particularly imposing and majestic as He works, and those being judged must be howling with tears and on their knees begging for mercy.
-Such a scene must be a grand spectacular and be deeply rousing….
-Everyone imagines God’s work of judgment to be preternaturally wonderful.
-Do you know, however, that God began the work of judgment among men long ago and all this while you have been nestled in peaceful oblivion?
-That, the time that you think God’s work of judgment is officially beginning, it is already time for God to make heaven and earth anew?
-At that time, perhaps you will have only just understood the meaning of life, but the merciless work of punishment of God shall bring you, still deep in sleep, into hell.
+Such scenes would surely be spectacular, and deeply affecting….
+Everyone imagines God’s work of judgment to be miraculous.
+Do you know, however, that, at the time when God has long since begun His work of judgment among man, you remain nestled in peaceful oblivion?
+That at the time when you think God’s work of judgment has formally begun, God will have already made heaven and earth anew?
+At that time, perhaps, you will have only just come to understand the meaning of life, but God’s merciless work of punishment shall bring you, still deep in sleep, into hell.
 Only then will you suddenly realize that God’s work of judgment has already concluded.

 God is silent, and has never appeared to us, yet His work has never stopped.
-He looks upon all lands, and commands all things, and beholds all the words and deeds of man.
-His management is conducted in steps and according to His plan.
-It proceeds silently, without dramatic effect, yet His footsteps advance ever closer to mankind, and His judgment seat is deployed in the universe at the speed of lightning, immediately followed by the descent of His throne among us.
-What a majestic scene that is, what a stately and solemn tableau.
-Like a dove, and like a roaring lion, the Spirit arrives among us all.
-He is wise, He is righteous and majestic, He quietly arrives among us possessed of authority and filled with love and compassion.
-No one is aware of His arrival, no one welcomes His arrival, and, moreover, no one knows all that He will do.
-Man’s life remains unchanged; his heart is no different, and the days go by as usual.
-God lives among us like an ordinary person, as a most insignificant follower and an ordinary believer.
-He has His own pursuits, His own goals, and, moreover, He has divinity not possessed by ordinary men.
+He surveys the whole earth, and commands all things, and beholds all the words and deeds of man.
+He conducts His management with measured steps and according to His plan, silently and without dramatic effect, yet His footsteps advance, one by one, ever closer to mankind, and His judgment seat is deployed in the universe at the speed of lightning, following which His throne immediately descends into our midst.
+What a majestic scene that is, what a stately and solemn tableau!
+Like a dove, and like a roaring lion, the Spirit comes into our midst.
+He is wisdom, He is righteousness and majesty, and He comes surreptitiously into our midst, wielding authority and filled with love and mercy.
+No one is aware of His arrival, no one welcomes His arrival, and, what is more, no one knows all that He is about to do.
+Man’s life goes on as before, his heart no different, and the days go by as usual.
+God lives among us, a man like other men, as one of the most insignificant of the followers and an ordinary believer.
+He has His own pursuits, His own goals; and, what is more, He has divinity not possessed by ordinary men.
 No one has noticed the existence of His divinity, and no one has perceived the difference between His substance and that of man.

 The current conquering work is work intended to make it obvious what man’s end will be.
 Why do I say that today’s chastisement and judgment are the judgment in front of the great white throne of the last days?
 Do you not see this?
 Why is the conquering work the last stage?
 Is it not precisely to make manifest how each class of man will end up?
 Is it not to allow everyone, in the course of the conquering work of chastisement and judgment, to show his true colors and then to be classified according to kind afterward?
 Rather than saying this is conquering mankind, it might be better to say that this is showing how each class of man will end up.
 That is, this is judging their sins and then showing the various classes of man, thereby deciding whether they are evil or righteous.
 After the conquering work comes the work of rewarding good and punishing evil: People who obey completely, meaning the thoroughly conquered, will be placed in the next step of spreading the work to the entire universe; the unconquered will be placed in darkness and will meet with calamity.
 Thus, man will be classified according to kind, the evildoers grouped with evil, never again to see the sunlight, and the righteous grouped with good, to receive light and live forever in the light.

-Those who obey the truth and submit to the work of God shall come under the name of the second incarnate God—the Almighty.
-They will be able to accept the personal guidance of God, and shall acquire more and higher truth and receive the real human life.
+Those who are able to obey the truth and submit to the work of God shall be claimed under the name of the second incarnate God—the Almighty.
+They will be able to accept God’s personal guidance, gaining more and higher truths, as well as real life.
 They shall behold the vision that people of the past have never seen: “And I turned to see the voice that spoke with me.
 And being turned, I saw seven golden candlesticks; And in the middle of the seven candlesticks one like to the Son of man, clothed with a garment down to the foot, and girt about the breasts with a golden girdle.
-His head and his hairs were white like wool, as white as snow; and his eyes were as a flame of fire; And his feet like to fine brass, as if they burned in a furnace; and his voice as the sound of many waters.
-And he had in his right hand seven stars: and out of his mouth went a sharp two edged sword: and his countenance was as the sun shines in his strength” (Revelation 1:12-16).
-This vision is the expression of God’s entire disposition, and such an expression of His entire disposition is also the expression of the work of God when He becomes flesh this time.
-In the torrents of chastisements and judgments, the Son of man expresses His inherent disposition through the speaking of words, allowing all those who accept His chastisement and judgment to see the true face of the Son of man, a face that is a faithful depiction of the face of the Son of man seen by John.
-(Of course, all this will be invisible to those who do not accept the work of God in the Age of Kingdom.)
-The true face of God cannot be fully articulated using the words of man, and so God uses the expression of His inherent disposition to show His true face to man.
-Which is to say that all those who have experienced the inherent disposition of the Son of man have seen the true face of the Son of man, for God is too great and cannot be fully articulated using the words of man.
-Once man has experienced each step of God’s work in the Age of Kingdom, then he shall know the true meaning of John’s words when he spoke of the Son of man among the lampstands: “His head and his hairs were white like wool, as white as snow; and his eyes were as a flame of fire; And his feet like to fine brass, as if they burned in a furnace; and his voice as the sound of many waters.
-And he had in his right hand seven stars: and out of his mouth went a sharp two edged sword: and his countenance was as the sun shines in his strength.”
-At that time, you shall know beyond all doubt that this ordinary flesh that has spoken so many words is really the second incarnate God.
-And you shall truly sense how blessed you are, and feel yourself the most fortunate.
-Would you be unwilling to accept this blessing?
+His head and His hairs were white like wool, as white as snow; and His eyes were as a flame of fire; And His feet like to fine brass, as if they burned in a furnace; and His voice as the sound of many waters.
+And He had in His right hand seven stars: and out of His mouth went a sharp two edged sword: and His countenance was as the sun shines in its strength” (Revelation 1:12–16).
+This vision is the expression of God’s entire disposition, and the expression of His entire disposition is also the expression of the work of God in His present incarnation.
+In the torrents of chastisements and judgments, the Son of man expresses His inherent disposition by means of utterances, allowing all those who accept His chastisement and judgment to see the true face of the Son of man, which is a faithful depiction of the face of the Son of man seen by John.
+(Of course, all of this will be invisible to those who do not accept the work of God in the Age of Kingdom.)
+The true face of God cannot be fully articulated using human language, and so God uses the means by which He expresses His inherent disposition to show His true face to man.
+Which is to say that all those who have appreciated the inherent disposition of the Son of man have seen the true face of the Son of man, for God is too great and cannot be fully articulated using human language.
+Once man has experienced each step of God’s work in the Age of Kingdom, then he shall know the true meaning of John’s words when he spoke of the Son of man among the lampstands: “His head and His hairs were white like wool, as white as snow; and His eyes were as a flame of fire; And His feet like to fine brass, as if they burned in a furnace; and His voice as the sound of many waters.
+And He had in His right hand seven stars: and out of His mouth went a sharp two edged sword: and His countenance was as the sun shines in its strength.”